hphelion/documentation/noblecode.md

 * [LBaaS](http://docs.hpcloud.com/lbaas)
 * [Marketplace](https://marketplace.hpcloud.com/)

 If you need to check on your account you will need to use the [Classic Console](https://account.hpcloud.com/login), but for all your programming we recommend using the new Horizon Console.
-This new console uses the OpenStack Horizon dashboard module and will be the HP Public Cloud console going forward.
+This new console uses the OpenStack Horizon dashboard module and will be the HP Helion Public Cloud console going forward.
 Let us know what you think.

 * [Management Console](https://horizon.hpcloud.com/)